egil/genzor/README.md

 |      **File** |           `IFileComponent`           | `IFile<TContent>` |
 |               |                                      |                   |

+**NOTE:** Genzor comes with an implemetation of the `IDirectoryComponent` and `IFileComponent` types to make it easier to get started.
+These are simply named `Directory` and `TextFile`.
+But you are free to create your own as needed.

 Genzor will add files and directories to the file system abstraction you provide like this:

 1. Invoke (render) the generator component, pass in any regular `[Parameter]` parameters to it or `[Inject]` services into it.